-Open Door Mission’s Convalescent/Respite Care Center can house up to 28 homeless men who have been released from Ben Taub, LBJ and other regional hospitals who need extended convalescence following illnesses, surgery or accidents and who have nowhere to go except back to the streets of Houston.
+Open Door Mission’s Respite and Recuperative Care Center can house up to 28 homeless men who have been released from Ben Taub and LBJ hospitals who need extended convalescence following illnesses, surgery or accidents and who have nowhere to go except back to the streets of Houston.
 RRCC is currently taking referrals from Harris Health hospitals and clinics.
 We will soon be working toward opening up to other hospitals and clinics as well.
-The ultimate objective for the homeless men in the CCC is to achieve a quality of life conducive to independent living and be restored to physical health suitable to enter the workforce and to obtain permanent supportive housing.
-Of equal importance is for the CCC to fill the gap of reducing or eliminating the need for multiple readmissions to hospitals and recurring visits to the hospital emergency departments.
+The ultimate objective for the homeless men in the RRCC is to achieve a quality of life conducive to independent living and be restored to physical health suitable to enter the workforce and to obtain permanent supportive housing.
+Of equal importance is for the RRCC to fill the gap of reducing or eliminating the need for multiple readmissions to hospitals and recurring visits to the hospital emergency departments.

 The HHRC assists the clients with: